KL Guided Domain Adaptation: Experiments

 \subsection{Results}

-\textbf{RotatedMNIST:} Table~\ref{MNIST_exp} shows the results for the RotatedMNIST experiment.
-It is clear that in this experiment, aligning the representation between domains does help improve the generalization performance.
+\textbf{RotatedMNIST and DIGITS:} Table~\ref{MNIST_exp} and Table~\ref{DIGITS_exp} show the results for the RotatedMNIST and DIGITS experiments.
+It is clear that in these experiments, aligning the representation between domains does help improve the generalization performance.
 Among the baselines (DANN, MMD, CORAL, WD), MMD performs the best, which we attribute to the fact that it does not use a minimax objective, leading to more stable optimization.
 Meanwhile, CORAL performs the worst, since it only matches the first two moments of the distributions and might fail to align complex distributions.
 Our method, KL, largely outperforms the baselines, indicating its effectiveness.

-\textbf{PACS:} Table~\ref{pacs_exp} presents the results for PACS, which is a challenging real-world dataset for domain adaptaion/generalization.
-In this dataset, our model outperforms the ERM baselines by roughly 9\% on average, indicating the effectiveness of our representation-alignment technique.
-Our method is the best performer (with a large margin) on 8 out of 12 experiments, showing a clear benefit over other representation alignment techniques.
-Together with our method, MMD again performs the best among the representation-alignment baselines (DANN, MMD, CORAL and WD), confirming that a stable training procedure (with no minimax objectives in MMD and our model) is important and often leads to better results.
-It is also worth noting that our model still outperforms MMD despite being less computationally expensive (in this implementation, MMD needs to compute seven Gaussian kernels for each of three pairs of representation sets in each minibatch).

-It is interesting that the ERM baselines perform the best in some experiments (e.g., S~$\to$~C, S~$\to$~P).
-This result also agrees with the one observed in \citet{gulrajani2020search} that domain generalization/adaptation techniques might have negative effects when applied unsuccessfully.
-It should be noted that the S (sketch) domain is undoubtedly the most different compared to others (only black sketch on a white background while other domains have colors), which might explain the difficulty when learning to transfer between domains.
+Visualization of the representation space also shows that our method aligns the representation better than existing methods.
+This visualization can be found in the appendix.